bitwarden/passwordless-docs/src/guide/frontend/android.md

 ### Facet ID

-The `Facet ID` will be used at a later point in this guide to use as the `origin`.
+The `Facet ID` will be used later in this guide as the `origin`.

-To obtain the Facet ID continue the steps below, the facet id typically looks like:
+To obtain the Facet ID continue the steps below, the Facet ID typically looks like:

 `android:apk-key-hash:POIplOLeHuvl-XAQckH0DwY4Yb1ydnnKcmhn-jibZbk`